GRCDEV/ArduSim/help/deployment.md

 Regarding the communication among multicopters, we need to create an Ad-hoc network among them.

-On a previous work ([On the impact of inter-UAV communications interference in the 2.4 GHz band](http://ieeexplore.ieee.org/document/7986413/)), we found that most of the remote controls available in the market jam the 2.4 GHz frequency band, so it is convenient to use an external WiFi adapter to use the 5 GHz band on the Raspberry Pi 3 B+.
-We used an Alfa AWUS051NH dual band adapter on our setup.
-Rasbian already has this adapter driver, so we didn't need to install it.
+On a previous work ([On the impact of inter-UAV communications interference in the 2.4 GHz band](http://ieeexplore.ieee.org/document/7986413/)), we found that most of the remote controls available in the market jam the 2.4 GHz frequency band, so it is convenient to use the 5 GHz band on the Raspberry Pi 3 B+.
+If you plan to use a previous version of Raspberry Pi, then you would have to use an external adapter capable of running in Ad-hoc mode in the 5 GHz band.

 ## 2 Software setup